 See WRKSUP for "supervision yes/no".
+See comment for WORK about question order.

 TYPORG1 "Type of organisation, for-profit/non-profit"

 The aim of variables TYPORG1 and TYPORG2 is to measure (1) whether the goal of the organisation the respondent is working for is for-profit or non-profit, and (2) what the ownership status of this organisation is.
 By combining these two dimensions, four analytically relevant categories depicting a horizontal division in the labour market can be distinguished.